FRCTeam3044/AdvantageScope-3044/docs/tabs/CONFIG-EDITOR.md

 At the top of the page, is a search bar and a mode dropdown.
 The mode dropdown shows the mode the robot is currently in and allows you to change it, which will change the values the robot uses (**including for controllers from the tuner, the config editor and tuner modes are one and the same**) to the values stored for that mode.
 The search bar will allow you to narrow down the currently displayed parameters for easy editing.

 You will see a large table with Columns for the Parameter name, Comment, and values for all the different modes.
-Everything except the parameter name is editable and will be updated automatically in the yaml and immediatley in the robot code when you change it.
+Everything except the parameter name is editable and will be updated automatically in the json and immediatley in the robot code when you change it.

 > Note: Values will not be sent to OxConfig until you press enter or click out of the table.